RED-CHESTED MUSTACHED TAMARIN

 Amid a wash of bird song and insect hums, red-chested mustached tamarins spend their time with a small social and familial group, high in the trees.

-They are diurnal and keep very busy all day.
+They are diurnal, active during daylight hours, and keep very busy all day.
 They call to each other in long, distinctive phrases, telling of whereabouts.
 They run on all fours (quadrupedally) through layers of canopy when it is continuous, but are able, to paraphrase Superman, to make long leaps in a single bound across trees when necessary.
 Constantly scanning the area—on visual alert for predators—they can also be patient hunters of insects.
 They have a “home range” of about a tenth of mile (.17 sq km), where they frequent favorite feeding, social, and sleeping sites.
 They sleep near the others in their group, in tall trees 40–65 feet from the ground (12–20 m).
 They like to sleep in trees that help to obscure them from sight—trees with forks, holes, and even termite mounds or holes that help hide them from potential predators.
 They sleep with their heads tucked to hide the white of their faces (which might be seen in the dark by a night hunter) and their tails wrapped around them.
 During the rainy season, they have their go-to places, where they like to seek shelter and wait out the rain.

 They are always on the lookout for potential predators—just how alert and how long they have to visually scan an area depends on the size of their group.